awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/java-tomcat-platform.md

 The Tomcat Amazon Linux AMI platform supports additional options in the following namespaces:
 + `aws:elasticbeanstalk:container:tomcat:jvmoptions` – In addition to the options mentioned earlier on this page for this namespace, older Amazon Linux AMI platform versions also support:
   + `XX:MaxPermSize` – **Maximum JVM permanent generation size**
-+ `aws:elasticbeanstalk:environment:proxy` – Choose the proxy server and configure response compression\.
++ `aws:elasticbeanstalk:environment:proxy` – In addition to choosing the proxy server, also configure response compression\.

 The following example configuration file shows the use of the proxy namespace configuration options\.